darrowball13/Health-Monitoring-System-API/README.md

 # Health-Monitoring-System-API

 This repository holds the code for a simple healthcare app developed for the course EC530 Software Engineering Foundations.
-It is a Python-based application, and therefore requieres the user to have Python installed (version 3.9 or later).
+It is a Python-based application, and was created with Python 3.12.2 installed

-**Note: The structure of the repository is currently undergoing some adjustments, as there are adjustments needed to the files needed/folders.**
+## Requirements

+In the main directory, there is a text file "requirements.txt" that contains all of the requirements needed for this app.
+In order to install these requirements, open a terminal from the main directory and run the following command:

+> pip install -r requirements.txt

 ## Usage